 - Archiving research using the Mason Archival Repository Service (MARS), which includes the Dataverse Network

 - Access to and assistance with specialized software in a dedicated computer lab (open when staffed)

 - Digital Humanities

 Our services are available to current George Mason University students, faculty, and staff.

-Users of the Digital Scholarship Center are expected to adhere to the University Libraries’ Libraries Resource and Facilities Use Policy, as well as the University’s Responsible Use of Computing and related policies.
+Users of the Digital Scholarship Center are expected to adhere to the University Libraries’ Library Community Standards and Expectations, as well as the University’s Responsible Use of Computing and related policies.